The Best Basketball Books for Kids of All Ages

 Falling Short by Ernesto Cisneros

-Neighbors and best friends, Marco and Issac, head to middle school where their differences — one is short and academic, the other is tall and sporty, don’t affect their loyalty to each other.
+Neighbors and best friends Marco and Issac head to middle school where their differences — one is short and academic, the other is tall and sporty, don’t affect their loyalty to each other.
 They also have in common absent dads except at least Issac’s dad wants to be part of Issac’s life — if he’s not drinking.
-In the end, a high-stakes basketball game and bad car accident show these friends, and their teammates, that friendship matters most of all.
+In the end, a high-stakes basketball game and a bad car accident show these friends, and their teammates, that friendship matters most of all.

 Travel Team by Mike Lupica